top of page

 Research Governance and Service

 Dr Pang is deputy director of the Centre for Qualitative Research, and an ILM certified coach for the doctoral college network at University of Bath.
-Externally, she is an executive board member of the International Society of Qualitative Research in Sport and Exercise, an editorial board member of Sport, Education and Society, and an associate editor for Leisure Sciences.
+Externally, she serves on the executive board of the International Society of Qualitative Research in Sport and Exercise, and she is an editorial board member of Sport, Education and Society, and associate editor for Leisure Sciences.

 Research Supervision